 Shop Trash bin cabinet organizers:

 Integrating your trash and recycling bins into your cabinetry is – maybe surprisingly – one of the absolute most popular new built-in storage features, appearing in fully two thirds of new kitchen remodels (according to a new survey by Houzz).
 On the surface, this seems like kind of an odd use of your cabinet space.
 After all, putting a pull-out trash can under your countertop means sacrificing an equal amount of storage.
-But it has a few big benefits: concealing the bin removes an eyesore from your kitchen, reduces odors because they’re more thoroughly trapped, and, especially when paired with a specialized cutting board, they make it easy to tidy up kitchen scraps and sort waste, recyclables, and compost material.
+But it has a few big benefits: concealing the bin removes an eyesore from your kitchen and and can help trap and reduce odors.
+When paired with a specialized cutting board, they make it easy to tidy up kitchen scraps and sort waste, recyclables, and compost material.

 2. Sheet Pan Organizer